Efficient Intra-Rack Resource Disaggregation for HPC Using Co-Packaged DWDM Photonics: Evaluation

 \subsubsection{Available Bandwidth}

-Using indirect routing and switch reconfiguration, any one particular \ac{MCM} can use its full escape bandwidth to reach a single destination \ac{MCM}.
-In test case (A), all wavelengths escaping an \ac{MCM} can reach the same destination \ac{MCM} using indirect routing.
-In test case (B), $768$ wavelengths can be configured to route directly to a destination \ac{MCM} and the other $2048 - 768 = 1280$ wavelengths can be configured to route indirectly through intermediate \acp{MCM}.
-This assumes that other \acp{MCM} will not contend for bandwidth that may disrupt indirect routing or complicate switch reconfiguration.
-While the direct (single-hop) bandwidth between cases (A) and (B) has a large difference, case (A) always provides that direct bandwidth between \acp{MCM} whereas a spatial or wave-selective switch requires a scheduler and leaves the majority of input--output combinations unconnected at any one time, thus also has to use indirect routing to compensate.
+Using either or both indirect routing and switch reconfiguration, any one particular \ac{MCM} can use its full escape bandwidth to reach a single destination \ac{MCM}.
+In case (A), all wavelengths escaping an \ac{MCM} can reach the same destination \ac{MCM} using only indirect routing (since \acp{AWGR} do not reconfigure).
+In case (B), the photonic switch itself can reconfigure to route $768$ wavelengths directly to a destination \ac{MCM}; the other $2048 - 768 = 1280$ wavelengths can be configured to route indirectly through intermediate \acp{MCM}.
+Therefore, while both cases (A) and (B) can provide the same source--destination bandwidth assuming no contention, spatial and wave-selective switches have to use a centralized scheduler that is prone to making imperfect decisions and imposes power and latency overheads~\cite{Switch_scheduler}.
+In contrast, case (A) only uses distributed indirect routing that avoids much of those overheads.